 What kinds of photos should entrepreneurs be taking and sharing to attract high-end clients?

 - I personally believe that less distraction is best.
 Outdoor shoots are fabulous and I love capturing them alongside studio shoots.
-For example, a photo-shoot in front of the Sydney Harbour Bridge could look like a tourist as opposed to a magnificent personal banding portrait in front of The Sydney Harbour Bridge.
-If personal branding portraits are not creatively created by the RIGHT seasoned photographer who coaches you on having the right facial expressions and much more than please don’t waste your time.
-Remember: Anyone can do Branding Head shots these can be stock standard and ho hum.
+For example, a photoshoot in front of the Sydney Harbour Bridge could look like a tourist as opposed to a magnificent personal banding portrait in front of The Sydney Harbour Bridge.
+If personal branding portraits are not creatively created by the RIGHT seasoned photographer who coaches you on having the right facial expressions and much more then please don’t waste your time.
+Remember: Anyone can do Branding Headshots these can be stock standard and ho-hum.
 It’s remarkable personal branding images to tap into.
-Be sure to have the strength of your personal brand captured, otherwise your weaknesses with show up in blue toned, romantic soft filtered portraits that are not business savvy crisp.
+Be sure to have the strength of your personal brand captured, otherwise your weaknesses with show up in blue-toned, romantic soft filtered portraits that are not business savvy crisp.

 - Have insightful driven photos and the depth of your business personality captured within your personal branding portraits.
 There is a business smile and cheesy smile.
 Expressions need to be captured correctly to resonate directly to your client’s heart and mind.

-- Types of photos that can be taken include: full body, close-ups for insight, fun, joyful shots or insightful, speaker, author shots, closes ups or 3/4 and full length.
-Props should be subtle for example I did a shoot with a green apple and the way I visualised my female Entreprenuer holding it, her angle of her body needed to capture this message “Come join me on this health journey because the results will be life changing, I’m your Wellness Coach!”.
-In this example of the apple and how I coached her worked a treat.!
+- Types of photos that can be taken include full-body, close-ups for insight, fun, joyful shots or insightful, speaker, author shots, close-ups or 3/4 and full length.
+Props should be subtle for example I did a shoot with a green apple and the way I visualised my female Entrepreneur holding it, the angle of her body needed to capture this message “Come join me on this health journey because the results will be life-changing, I’m your Wellness Coach!”.
+This example of the apple and how I coached her worked a treat.!

-What is the #1 best action or stragegy for enterpreneurs to showcase the right on-brand photos?
+What is the #1 best action or strategy for entrepreneurs to showcase the right on-brand photos?

 Before you showcase any brand photos for yourself – Ask yourself: